Food Imports & Exports

 - Animal products.

 Composite products are foodstuffs intended for consumption which contain both processed animal origin products and products of plant or animal origin.
-It includes those products where the processing of primary product is an integral part of the production of the final product.
+It includes those products where the processing of the primary product is an integral part of the production of the final product.
 Certain composite products are subject to veterinary checks at border import inspection posts.
+There are certain derogations available.

-There are EU regulations on 2000 and 2003 on veterinary inspection of animal products and fish products.
+There are EU regulations in 2000 and 2003 on veterinary inspection of animal products and fish products.
 Importers of animals and animal products must register with the Department of Agriculture.
-Agents, importers and their agents must be entered in the register and undertake to comply with veterinary legislation, provide 24-hours advanced notice of import, maintain records, obtain health certificates.

-powdered infant milk food and special medical foods for personal consumption which does not require refrigeration before opening is a packaged proprietary brand for sale to the final consumer where the packaging is unbroken unless in current use.
+Partial consignments of meat, meat products, milk and milk products are generally prohibited from entering the EU.
+There are limited exceptions, including powdered infant milk food and special medical foods for personal consumption, which do not require refrigeration before opening.
+It is a packaged proprietary brand for sale to the final consumer where the packaging is unbroken unless in current use.

 - it is not subject to prohibition in the EU or national safeguard measures.